 Organisations Supporting Women Composers & Performers

 It’s an important part of our mission to support women in all parts of the music industry.
-Here’s a selection of the organisations, ensembles, podcasts and websites supporting female composers and performers in the UK.
+Here’s a selection of the organisations, ensembles, podcasts and websites supporting female composers and performers.
 If you enjoy our content, you can support us on Ko-fi, where anyone who feels like it can gift us the price of a coffee with no strings attached.
 Thank you.

 DONNE is a charitable foundation founded by Gabriella Di Laccio that fights against gender inequality in the music industry.
 Its main goal is to celebrate, advance, and amplify women in music so that they are seen, heard, and appreciated for their talent, and leave a legacy of inspiration for future generations.
 Visit their site to find a big list of women composers, which features 5,000 composers and counting...